 Our two lead clinical-stage candidates are ETX-810 and ETX-155.
 ETX-810 is a novel palmitoylethanolamide (PEA) prodrug initially being developed for the treatment of diabetic peripheral neuropathic pain (DPNP) and pain associated with lumbosacral radiculopathy (lumbosacral radicular pain (LSRP) commonly referred to as sciatica).
 ETX-810 is being evaluated in two Phase 2a clinical trials that are expected to report topline data in the first half of 2022.
 ETX-155 is a neurosteroid GABAA receptor positive allosteric modulator (PAM) initially being developed for the treatment of major depressive disorder (MDD), perimenopausal depression (PMD) and focal onset seizures (FOS), the most common type of seizure in people with epilepsy.
-In the second quarter of 2021, we initiated a 14-day extension of our multiple ascending dose (MAD) trial of ETX-155 to further evaluate the safety, tolerability and pharmacokinetics; we expect to report the results of this study in the fourth quarter of 2021.
-We plan to initiate a Phase 1b clinical trial in patients with photosensitive epilepsy in the second half of 2021 that is expected to report topline data by the first half of 2022.
-In addition, we plan to initiate two Phase 2a clinical trials for ETX-155 in patients with MDD and PMD in the second half of 2021, with first patient dosed in each of these trials in early 2022 and topline data for the trials expected in the first half of 2023.
+In our single-arm proof-of-concept Phase 1b clinical trial in subjects with photosensitive epilepsy (PSE), we have commenced subject screening and anticipate dosing the first subject by the end of 2021, with expected topline data by the first half of 2022.
+In addition, we advanced start-up activities on two Phase 2a clinical trials for ETX-155 in subjects with MDD and PMD in the third quarter of 2021.
+We anticipate the first subjects will be dosed in each of these trials in early 2022, assuming regulatory approval of our Investigational New Drug (IND) application.
+The topline data for the MDD and PMD trials are expected in the first half of 2023.